Archivon/.github/profile/README.md

 As the organization grows, Archivon will continue to expand its ecosystem, adding new projects, tools, and resources while maintaining a coherent identity and a high standard of quality.

 For contact, collaboration, or professional inquiries:

-corporationarchivon@gmailcom
+<a href="mailto:corporationarchivon@gmail.com">corporationarchivon@gmail.com</a>

-Archivon is a living archive of technology, ideas, and systems — built with intention, structure, and time in mind.
+Archivon is a living archive of technology, ideas, and systems, built with intention, structure, and time in mind.